Genome Engineering

 Utilize and further develop vital critical thinking skills

-Guided independent research with mentors will provide a solid foundation for a future in the life sciences.
+Guided independent research with mentors will provide a solid foundation for a future in the life sciences from biotech research and development to medical careers.

 20220625_FundamentalsofCellCulture-54